Zettlr/zettlr-docs/docs/en/getting-started/get-involved.md

 * The [official Bluesky account](https://bsky.app/profile/zettlr.com) — The same as our Mastodon Account
 * [Our YouTube channel](https://www.youtube.com/c/Zettlr) — If you are more the visual type, you can find some introductory videos here.
 Note that we do not regularly maintain the channel, so the videos may be outdated.
 * [GitHub Discussions](https://github.com/Zettlr/Zettlr/discussions) — A slightly more modern version of classic internet forums.
 * [The GitHub issue tracker](https://github.com/Zettlr/Zettlr/issues) — This is the core of our endeavors to make the app better.
 If you spot a bug, have a suggestion or want to propose a feature, here's the right place.
-Nevertheless, especially when it comes to questions regarding the user workflow or new features, **it's best to discuss your ideas on the GitHub Discussions section or on Discord first**.
+Nevertheless, especially when it comes to questions regarding the user workflow or new features, **it's best to discuss your ideas on the forum or on Discord first**.

 ## User Contributions